-Before turning our attention to the soprano recitative, let us look at the structure of the chorale melody.
+Before turning our attention to the soprano recitative, let us glance at the structure of the chorale melody.
 It is short, just ten bars and five phrases long.
 The fourth phrase is extended by one bar, an oddity which would doubtless have attracted Bach's interest.

 But the important feature we can be certain that Bach latched onto, because he made so much use of it, is the group of three repeated notes in the first, fourth and fifth phrases.
 Mention has already been made of its presence in the opening chorus, but as we progress through the cantata we find that this is the structural glue that binds almost all the individual movements together.
 Only the bass recitative seems to have escaped it.

 The second movement reminds us of the various experiments Bach made in the first half of the cycle with combinations of chorale, arioso and ritornello.
 The first four phrases of the chorale (omitting only the final Kyrie Eleison) are sung by the sopranos (presumably ripieno) and a soloist sings the lines of recitative that separates and encompasses them (concertante).
 The recitative phrases are, as we would expect, accompanied by the continuo; long bass notes and a minimum of chord changes.
 But as soon as the chorale enters, the continuo embarks upon a slightly jaunty version of the first chorale phrase.
 Again, it is the three repeated notes that immediately strike the ear, like the echoing beats of a far distant drum.
-This motive is heard twelve times in the twenty-four bars of the recitative.
+This motive is heard twelve times in the twenty-four bars of the movement.

 As always, Bach's division of the lines of poetry is carefully considered.
 The chorale phrases remind us of Jesus and his potential power, originally disguised within the lowly manger.
 The sections of recitative further interpret this basic scenario for the congregation---behold, see what this has done for us!
 Were we not condemned before this time?
 Observe the power of Divine Love!